ngarneau/vecmap/README.md

 To recreate these results, one should parallelize the computation otherwise it will take **many** days to gather the results.

-Using the same docker image that we provide, it is possible to create *all* the tables and plots with the following command (assuming the directory ...);
+Using the same docker image that we provide, it is possible to create *all* the tables and plots with the following command (assuming the directory `output/tables_and_plots` was previously created);

 ```
 docker run --gpus all -ti --rm -v ${PWD}/data:/input -v ${PWD}/output/tables_and_plots:/output/tables_and_plots registry.gitlab.com/nicolasgarneau/vecmap /run_all.sh